-System outcomes and results are declared in mass per kg and reflect product performance at reference conditions of strength, wear, temperature and humidity defined by 14025:2006, 6.7.
+System outcomes and results are declared per R-value/m metric unit and reflect product performance at reference conditions of strength, wear, temperature and humidity defined by 14025:2006, 6.7.

 The functional unit for cradle to grave EPDs e.g. reflects reference conditions for service of: